AdobeStock_604950928-1

 Sail Shape Control

 Properly stiff battens preserve the intended airfoil curvature engineered into the sail fabric.
-Deformation from wind forces degrades lift generation, resulting in slower speeds.
-Refined batten spacing, stiffness and alignment are crucial.
+Wind-induced deformation degrades lift generation, resulting in slower speeds.
+Refined batten spacing, stiffness, and alignment are crucial.

 Enhanced Speed & Handling